kfb19/pebble-game-java/README.md

 ```bash
 java -cp "junit-4.13.1.jar;hamcrest-core-1.3.jar;." org.junit.runner.JUnitCore TestSuite
 ```
+Note: do not change any of the file contents
 ## Authors

 - Kate Belson (Undergraduate Student studying BSc Computer Science at the University of Exeter)